-We went for an RV trip across Europe and our Polish sim cards had only 3.17GB of data roaming per month, so we bought the german SIM to be sure we will be connected.
-The card is working fine, but the registration process was a little troublesome.
+We went for an RV trip across Europe and our Polish sim cards had only 3.17GB of data roaming per month, so we bought the Lidl Connect SIM card in Germany into be sure we will be connected.
+The card is working fine, but the registration process for foreigners was a little troublesome.
 So I’m documenting it here for future generations:

 - Lidl Connect is a virtual operator of Vodafone Germany.